OBOAcademy/obook/docs/howto/open-science-engineer.md

     *Example*: After waiting for the PR to be reviewed, Meghan kindly asked Nicole if she should find a different reviewer.
     <img width="787" alt="image" src="https://user-images.githubusercontent.com/6722114/190458254-ed13ef7b-9c0a-455a-ad49-89d2548b81ab.png" />
 1. Find **review buddies**.
 For every ontology you seek to contribute to **pair up with someone** who will review your pull requests and you will review their pull requests.
 Sometimes, it is very difficult to get _anyone_ to review your pull request.
-Reach out to people in person, and form an alliance for review.
+Reach out to people directly, and form an alliance for review.
 It is fun, and you learn new things (and get to know new people!).
-1. Be **proactive**.
+1. Be **proactive**

     - Problem of decentralization and lack of hierarchial organisation needs *proactive and brave* decision makers.
     - No one will do your work for you.
 See your pull requests and issues through all the way to the release!
     - Learn the tools necessary to make basic fixes - just try it/do it.
     - Always have your index finger on the *Edit* button when reading documentation.
 There is always something to fix, including typos and content.
     <img width="1080" alt="image" src="https://user-images.githubusercontent.com/6722114/190459617-ba48bafd-e4ef-44e2-ac6e-d70de1cd8147.png" />